-AVIF is tested for impairment by reference to the present value of estimated future profits, which is considered to be a representation of fair value.
+AVIF is tested for impairment by reference to the present value of estimated future profits, which is considered to be a representation of value in use.
 Significant estimates include forecast cash flows and discount rates.

 (e) Investments in subsidiary undertakings